jbloomlab/dms_tools/docs/dms_inferprefs.rst

    \-\-pi_alpha
     This is the parameter :math:`\alpha_{\pi}` described in :ref:`inferprefs_algorithm`.

-    Smaller values favor distributions of preferences that are more unequal among the amino acids at each site; larger values favor distributions of preferences more equal among the amino acids at each site.
+    Smaller values favor distributions of preferences that are more unequal among the possible characters at each site; larger values favor distributions of preferences more equal among the characters at each site.

    \-\-mu_alpha
     This is the parameter :math:`\alpha_{\mu}` described in :ref:`inferprefs_algorithm`.